agyeiclement377/Detect5ML/README.md

 [] Result Presentation: Detect5ML presents the predictions in a clear and understandable format, along with any necessary explanations or recommendations.

 # Get Started
-To run Healthify locally and explore its functionalities, follow these steps:
+To run Detect5ML locally and explore its functionalities, follow these steps:

 [] Clone the repository to your local machine.
 [] Navigate to the project directory and run the Django development server.